Turks in Europe: Turkish Roma

-Turkish Roma have adopted the Turkish language over century and abandoned the Romani language in order to establish a Turkish identity to become more recognized by the Host population.
-The majority Turkish speaking Muslim Roma in Bulgaria, Dobruja-Romania, Western Thrace-Greece, Northern Cyprus and of course in Turkey declare themselves to be Turks instead of Romani people.
-Gene flow from the Ottoman Turks spilled over in the Balkan Roma and established a higher frequency of the Y-haplogroups J and E3b The Greek Doctor A. G. Paspati made also the statemant in his Book, that Turks married often Roma Woman.
-Horahane means Turks (term for Muslims) in Romani language.
-Some Turkish Citizens who came as Gastarbeiter from Turkey to Europe, have Romani Background and are fully assimilated in the Turkish European Community.
-The second wave of Turkish Roma to West Europe started, when Bulgaria and Romania became a member of the EU; Many Turkish Roma from Bulgaria and Romania (Dobruja) went to West Europe.
+Turkish Roma have adopted the Turkish language to establish a Turkish identity and to be more recognized by their host population.
+The majority Turkish-speaking Muslim Roma in Bulgaria, Dobruja-Romania, Western Thrace-Greece, Northern Cyprus and Turkey declare themselves to be Turks, not Romani people.
+Gene flow from the Ottoman Turks spilled over in the Balkan Roma and established a higher frequency of the human Y-chromosome DNA haplogroups J and E-M215 Horahane means Turks (term for Muslims) in Romani language.

+Some Turkish citizens who came as Gastarbeiter from Turkey to Europe have Roma backgrounds and are fully assimilated into Turkish European communities.
+The second wave of Turkish Roma to Western Europe began when Bulgaria and Romania became a member of the EU; many Turkish Roma from Bulgaria and Romania (Dobruja) went to Western Europe.